oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 importing file.

-For example, let say we have two TOSCA files, A and B, both of which contain a Node Type definition for *MyNode*:
+For example, let say we have two TOSCA files, A and B, both of which contain a node type definition for *MyNode*:

 **TOSCA File B**
 ```